-Focus on the colors you have in your home year 'round and select complimentary colors that bring out the seasonal feeling.
+Focus on the colors you have in your home year 'round and select complementary colors that bring out the seasonal feeling.
 Here are more ways you can find colors for a Christmas color scheme.

-Colors from Your Childhood Christmases
+Colors From Your Childhood Christmases

 If you have particularly happy memories from Christmas past, try to choose a color theme to enhance that memory.
 If you loved all the candy canes, choose a red and white color scheme.
 Did your tree have shiny silver tinsel laid over the boughs?
 Maybe you'd like a silver glittery color scheme.
 How about the bubble lights from the 50's and 60's?
 Choose a color scheme that brings all those colors to mind.

-Colors from a Decorating Motif
+Colors From a Decorating Motif

 Do you love the luscious and luminous beaded fruits?
-Then you might want to bring the jewel tones into all you Christmas decorating.
+Then you might want to bring the jewel tones into all your Christmas decorating.
 Do you love rustic, earthy decorations?
 Then you might want to stick with greens, browns, and golds.

 A Piece of Fabric

-If you have seen a beautiful fabric that would be spectacular on the center of your dining room table, draw your Christmas colors from the fabric design.
+If you have seen a beautiful fabric that would be spectacular in the center of your dining room table, draw your Christmas colors from the fabric design.
 Bring the hues into all the rooms for a unified look.

 A Sentimental Collectible Christmas Decoration